Staff and friends, 2010. Photo: Rick Egan, The Salt Lake Tribune.

 DAVID POWELL

-David specializes in fine art, storyboards and concept art plus is a master leather worker and armor designer for live performances as well as motion picture spectacles including the films of Arrowstorm Entertainment.
+David specializes in fine art, storyboards and concept art plus is a master leather worker, armor designer and prop maker for live performances as well as motion picture spectacles including the films of Arrowstorm Entertainment.
 He is also a lead designer for Utah’s famous themed live attraction, Evermore.
 A craftsman specializing in industrial design and CAD applications, David’s work includes metalsmithing and fabrication for Badali Jewelry’s licensed specialties inspired by films and novels, to one-of-a-kind collectible ensembles for discriminating clients.

 $500 day rate or per-project bids for concept art, storyboards, artisan leather work, etc.